Felix-Soldner/Felix-Soldner/README.md

 # Felix Soldner
 I am a PhD student at University College London at the [Department of Security and Crime Science](https://www.ucl.ac.uk/security-crime-science/).
 I have a wide interest in many research areas, which lead me to study Psychology, Biomimetics as well as Brain and Cognitive Sciences.
 Following this, I developed an interest in data science, machine learning, and natural language processing, which I applied in deception detection projects.

-My current research focuses on detecting online fraud (e.g. counterfeit goods, phishing pages) and looks at possible automated solutions in supporting decision-makers to manage their workload.
-I am also interested in the dark web, and how it can be utilized in informing us about fraudulent behavior on the surface web (e.g. selling platforms).
+My current research focuses on how data science methods can facilitat the detection and prevention of online fraud (e.g. counterfeit goods, phishing pages).

 [Google Scholar]( https://scholar.google.com/citations?hl=en&user=fAMVIXYAAAAJ), [GitHub](https://github.com/Felix-Soldner), [Twitter]( https://twitter.com/FelixSoldner)